 - a.
 Disruption to the Academic Environment.
 Any conduct that substantially threatens or interferes with the maintenance of appropriate order and discipline in the operation of the University.
 Without excluding other situations, examples include shouting, noise-making, obstruction, and other disruptive actions designed or intended to interfere with or prevent meetings, assemblies, classes, or other scheduled or routine university operations or activities. - b.
 Disruption to Community.
-Intentionally causing or recklessly creating a risk of disruption to the university community or local community, including, but not limited to, violent or threatening behavior, unreasonably loud or belligerent behavior or obstruction of vehicular or pedestrian traffic. - Drugs and Other Substances.
-Possession, consumption, manufacturing, or distribution of narcotic or other controlled substances except as expressly permitted by law. - Unauthorized or unlawful possession or consumption of narcotics or other controlled substances - Unauthorized or unlawful distribution, manufacture, or sale of narcotics or other controlled substances - c.
+Intentionally causing or recklessly creating a risk of disruption to the university community or local community, including, but not limited to, violent or threatening behavior, unreasonably loud or belligerent behavior or obstruction of vehicular or pedestrian traffic. - 7.
+Drugs and Other Substances.
+Possession, consumption, manufacturing, or distribution of narcotic or other controlled substances except as expressly permitted by law and/or university policy.
+The legal status of cannabis is changing in many states and in other parts of New Hampshire, but the University of New Hampshire prohibits the possession and use of cannabis and cannabis-products.

+- a.
+Unauthorized or unlawful possession or consumption of narcotics or other controlled substances - Unauthorized or unlawful distribution, manufacture, or sale of narcotics or other controlled substances - c.
 Possession or use of drug paraphernalia - d.
-Permitting any individual or group to possess or consume narcotics or other controlled substances or where said substances are dispensed from common sources in a space owned, occupied, or controlled by the host, except as expressly permitted by law - e.
+Permitting any individual or group to possess or consume narcotics or other controlled substances or where said substances are dispensed from common sources in a space owned, occupied, or controlled by the host - e.
 Control or operation of a vehicle while impaired by drugs or other substances - f.
-Being impaired by drugs or other substances in public to the point where one's behavior adversely affects or could affect, the regular operations of members of the university community
+Being impaired by drugs or other controlled substances in public to the point where one's behavior adversely affects or could affect, the regular operations of members of the university community - Fire Safety.
+Behaviors that cause a fire or fire hazard as set forth in the Fire Safety Policy found in the Student Policies and Regulations section of this handbook.

-8. Harm and Endangerment
+9. Harm and Endangerment

 - a.
 Physical Assault.
-Unwelcome physical contact or actions that are intentional or reckless and can be reasonably expected to result in harm or injury - Endangerment.
+Unwelcome physical contact or actions that are intentional or reckless and can be reasonably expected to result in harm or injury - b.
+Endangerment.
 Reckless disregard for the health or safety of any person - c.
 Harassment.
 Unwelcome conduct that is so severe, pervasive or persistent, that it interferes with, denies, or limits a student's ability to participate in or benefit from educational or employment opportunities, privileges, or status at the University.
-Harassment may occur via written,

-- electronic, verbal, or any other form of communication; or through physical presence; and includes, but is not limited to, bullying, cyberbullying, intimidation, or coercion, except where a different legal standard applies under 34 CFR§106 or the University's Discrimination and Discriminatory Harassment Policy - d.
+Harassment may occur via written, electronic, verbal, or any other form of communication; or through physical presence; and includes, but is not limited to, bullying, cyberbullying, intimidation, or coercion, except where a different legal standard applies under 34 CFR§106 or the University's Discrimination and Discriminatory Harassment Policy - d.
 Threat.
 Any verbal threat or physically threatening behavior that would cause a reasonable person to fear for their safety

-9. Misrepresentation
+10. Misrepresentation